sintefmath/JutulDarcy.jl/docs/src/index.md

 ## Quick start guide

-[Getting started](@ref) is the main setup guide that includes the basics of installing Julia and creating a Julia environment for `JutulDarcy.jl`, written for users who may not already be familiar with Julia package management.
+[Installation and setup](@ref) is the main setup guide that includes the basics of installing Julia and creating a Julia environment for `JutulDarcy.jl`, written for users who may not already be familiar with Julia package management.

 ### Installation